microsoft/azure-pipelines-tasks/docs/authoring/gates.md

 - Server
 - ServerGate

 The default value of this property is Agent, but you can change it to ServerGate to specify that the task should run on VSTS/TFS server and should show up in the list of gates in the definition editor.
-In case you want the task to appear in both server tasks as well as gate tasks, specify the value of RunsOn as Server | ServerGate.
+If you want the task to appear in both server tasks as well as gate tasks, specify the value of RunsOn as Server | ServerGate.

-#### Provide the result evaulation expression :
+#### Provide the result evaluation expression :

-In case you are using http request executions in your task, then you should provide the result evaluation expression so that the system can evaluate whether a particular run of a gate has passed or failed.
+If you are using http request executions in your task, you should provide the result evaluation expression so that the system can evaluate whether a particular run of a gate has passed or failed.
 You can learn more about the possible constructs in the expression in this [document](https://github.com/Microsoft/vsts-tasks/blob/master/docs/authoring/servertaskauthoring.md) and can also look at our built-in tasks for the real world usages ([Azure monitor task](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/AzureMonitor/task.json), [Query work items](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/QueryWorkItems/task.json)).

 #### Understand the model difference between gate and server task: